The University Council

 Alastair has extensive leadership experience in the professional services sector and in the further and higher education sectors.

-In addition to his role as Chair of Council at the University of Leeds, Alastair is Chair of Capital City College Group, one of the largest further education providers in the UK, he was recently Chair of digital education business 01Founders Limited and has served on the Councils of the London School of Economics and the University of Sussex.
+Alastair was a board member and Chair of Capital City College Group for 13 years, one of the largest further education providers in the UK and has served on the Councils of the London School of Economics and the University of Sussex.

-Alastair has been a partner and shareholder in a number of professional services organisations and is currently Executive Chair of specialist legal search and recruitment firm, Fox Rodney.
-Alastair qualified and practised as a corporate lawyer.
-He had a long career with international law firm DLA Piper, where he was a Partner, Managing Director (for Asia Pacific and Middle East), Global Board and Executive member.
+Alastair is a qualified solicitor and he has been a partner and shareholder in a number of professional services organisations, including having a long career with international law firm DLA Piper, where he was a Corporate Partner, Managing Director (for Asia Pacific and Middle East), Global Board and Executive member.

 Email Alastair Da Costa via a.dacosta@leeds.ac.uk.